This article is in response to the question:

 My mind is associative and does not think in a linear manner.
 If you say the word ‘butterfly’, the first picture I see is butterflies in my childhood backyard.
 The next image is metal decorative butterflies that people decorate the outside of their houses with and the third image is some butterflies I painted on a piece of plywood when I was in graduate school.
 Then my mind gets off the subject and I see a butterfly cut of chicken that was served at a fancy restaurant approximately 3 days ago.
 The memories that come up first tend to be either early childhood or something that happened within the last week.
 A teacher working with a child with autism may not understand the connection when the child suddenly switches from talking about butterflies to talking about chicken.
 If the teacher thinks about it visually, a butterfly cut of chicken looks like a butterfly.

 Although not substantiated by research, some autistic people (myself included) have reported experiencing what I came to call “cognitive noise”.
 I suspect this is a result of the associative ability, combined with a lack of oversight or awareness of certain processes.
 The result?
-A constant flux of thoughts, deep down in the subconscious mind, which doesn’t necessarily register to the conscious mind, but which does inform it.
+A constant flux of thoughts, deep down in the subconscious mind, which doesn’t necessarily register to the conscious mind, but does inform it.
 This constant flux can be a source of creativity, as new ideas constantly bubble to the surface.
 But at the same time, its constant presence can cause a low-level, yet persistent anxiety, as well as undermine focus.
 This, also, can contribute to disorganized thoughts.

 Repetitive and cyclical thoughts